 Jamaal Eversley, Art Education Advisor

-Sandra (Sandy) Larson, ARCK Advisor
+Sandra (Sandy) Larson, Communications Advisor

-Sandra (Sandy) Larson is a freelance journalist who has covered Boston issues and people for the past 15 years.
-Her work has appeared most recently in the Bay State Banner, Exhale magazine, and the South End News.
-She has also contributed to Glue magazine and ArtsEditor and volunteered as an arts editor and writer for Spare Change News.
-As a reporter and as a Boston Public School parent, Sandy has witnessed the impact art education can have on children, and also the fragile state of arts programs in the public schools.
-She first saw the power of Sara Mraish Demeter’s work when Sara co-led a year-long “Diversity Through Art” effort at the Josiah Quincy Elementary School that reached more than 800 students and culminated in a highly successful exhibit and art sale.
-Sandy has worn many hats, including director of a nonprofit aptitude testing center; technical writer; and co-director of a South End contemporary art gallery.
-She holds a Master of Liberal Arts in Journalism from Harvard University and is currently pursuing a Master of Urban and Regional Policy at Northeastern University’s School of Public Policy and Urban Affairs.
+Sandra (Sandy) Larson is a Boston Public Schools parent and a freelance journalist who has covered the city’s issues and people for the past 20 years.
+She is a regular contributor to the Bay State Banner and her work also has appeared in Next City, The Guardian, Exhale magazine, Banner Bizmagazine, Glue magazine and ArtsEditor.
+She has volunteered as an arts editor and writer for Spare Change News and currently volunteers at the youth-serving nonprofit More Than Words.
+She first saw the power of Sara Mraish Demeter’s work when Sara co-led the year-long “Diversity Through Art” effort at the Josiah Quincy Elementary School that reached more than 800 students and culminated in a highly successful exhibit and art sale.
+Sandy has worn many hats in her career, including director of a nonprofit aptitude testing center; technical writer; and co-director of a South End contemporary art gallery.
+She holds a Master of Liberal Arts in Journalism from Harvard University and a Master of Science in Urban and Regional Policy from Northeastern University’s School of Public Policy and Urban Affairs.